-(c) EXCEPTION.-Notwithstanding subsection (b), a State may reimburse any adversely affected worker for necessary expenses incurred by the worker in participating in a job search program approved by the Secretary.
+(c) EXCEPTION.-Notwithstanding subsection (b) of this section, a State may reimburse any adversely affected worker for necessary expenses incurred by the worker in participating in a job search program approved by the Secretary.
 SEC.
 238. RELOCATION ALLOWANCES.

+EC.
+230. KELUCATION ALLOWANCES.

-(a) RELOCATION ALLOWANCE AUTHORIZED.
+(a) RELOCATION ALLOWANCE AUTHORIZED.-